 The victory of President Mauricio Macri’s Cambiemos coalition in the recent midterm election opens the door to what could become a systemic change in Argentine politics.
 A new party system appears to be forming, challenging the hold of the two traditional parties.
 Does the recent success of Cambiemos, in fact, signal a new direction for Argentine politics?
 Is Argentina entering a period of meaningful democratic renewal?

-On November 21, Hudson Institute will host a discussion with Hector Schamis, a research professor at Georgetown University’s Center for Latin American Studies and Democracy & Governance Program.
-Hudson Senior Fellow Jaime Daremblum will moderate the conversation.
+On November 21, Hudson Institute hosted a discussion with Hector Schamis, a research professor at Georgetown University’s Center for Latin American Studies and Democracy & Governance Program.
+Hudson Senior Fellow Jaime Daremblum moderated the conversation.